don86nl/ha_intents/README.md

 # Why delays?
 Sometimes Assist is slower in its answer than the service performing the action.
 For example, we ask Assist to stop a timer.
 The service will stop the timer, then Assist will tell there are no timers active (instead of 'Okay, stopping the timer).

+# Known bugs
+1. When stopping a timer, Assist currently responds with 'that timer is not running'.
+The timer(s) is/are stopped nonetheless.